spacetelescope/romancal/docs/roman/references_general/references_general.rst

 Tracking Pipeline Progress
 ++++++++++++++++++++++++++

-As each pipeline step is applied to a sciece data product, it will record a status indicator in a cal_step attribute of the science data product.
+As each pipeline step is applied to a science data product, it will record a status indicator in a cal_step attribute of the science data product.
 These statuses may be included in the primary header of reference files, in order to maintain a history of the data that went into creating the reference file.